The Spark Before the Fire: Why Game Environment Is Everything

 Slow games suffocate props.

-Long drives erase statistical universes.
+Long drives erase entire statistical universes.

 The clock is your biggest opponent.